vasyaod/parental-control/README.md

 fi
 ```

-but with more flexible schedule and free time counter
+but with more features

+  * flexible schedule
+  * supporting multiple users
+  * time counter
+  * daily limits

 ## Config